pombase/website/src/docs/faq/why-are-pombelist-messages-delayed.md

 # Why are pombelist messages delayed?
-Why don't I get pomeblist emails promptly?
+Why don't I get pombelist emails promptly?
 <!-- pombase_categories: Community -->

 One way this can happen is if you have "digest" mode enabled -- this